RavEngine/RavEngine/README.md

    - Xcode 15.3+
    - CMake
 - Windows, UWP, Xbox
-   - Visual Studio 2022 or later with Desktop Development in C++ module
+   - Visual Studio 2022 or later with the "Desktop Development in C++" and "Game Development in C++" modules
    - CMake (included with Visual Studio)
    - LunarG Vulkan SDK (optional unless Vulkan support is desired)
 - Android
    - Android Studio 4.2 or later with NDK 25 or later
    - Host requirements:
       - macOS host: Xcode 15.3+
-	  - Windows Host: Visual Studio 2022 with Desktop Development in C++ module
+	  - Windows Host: Visual Studio 2022 with the "Desktop Development in C++" and "Game Development in C++" modules
       - Linux host: clang 16 or later (recommended) or gcc 13 or later
    - The [SDL Android Builder](https://github.com/Ravbug/sdl-android-builder/) wrapper project
 - Web Browsers